-During the year ended June 30, 2021, the Company issued a total of 7,500,000 (2020 - 1,016,666) flowthrough common shares for gross proceeds of \$1,500,000 (2020 - \$152,500).
+During the year ended June 30, 2021, the Company issued a total of 7,500,000 flow-through common shares for gross proceeds of \$1,500,000.
 The flow-through agreements require the Company to renounce certain deductions for Canadian exploration expenditures incurred on the Company's resource properties.
-As of June 30, 2021, the Company has a remaining obligation to spend \$773,548 in qualifying expenditures from its 2021 financing.
-The Company renounced 100% of the December 2019 subscriptions of \$152,500 to the flow-through shareholders under the "look-back rule" for the 2019 calendar year, and, as of June 30, 2021, spent \$152,500 on the eligible exploration expenditures with respect to this flow-through commitments.
+As of June 30, 2021, the Company spent \$725,400 on eligible exploration expenditures with respect to the flow-through commitments.
+During the year ended June 30, 2022, the Company spent the remaining \$774,600 in qualifying expenditures from its 2021 financing.
+The Company renounced 100% of the 2021 subscriptions of \$1,500,000 to the flow-through shareholders under the general rule for the 2021 calendar year.

-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)